Teaching

 Philosophy

 In my classroom, both what we are learning and how we are learning matters.
 My first priority is to cultivate a democratic community where students become active participants in the learning process.
-I design fully accessible courses that prioritize improvement, engaging diverse perspectives, and teaching students to think like historians.
-My goal is that any course I teach will be part of a student’s lifelong journey of becoming a deep thinker and responsible citizen.
+My courses prioritize improvement, engaging diverse perspectives, and teaching students to think like historians.
+I have increasingly embraced a “history lab” approach to my lesson plans; while I still lecture occasionally, my class periods are increasingly filled with discussion and hands-on activities.
+Ultimately, my goal is that any course I teach will be part of a student’s lifelong journey of becoming a deep thinker and responsible citizen.

 With Care and Context,” Hybrid Pedagogy, June 17, 2021.
 In this article, I reflect on viewing lynching photographs as an undergraduate student and how my thinking about the merits of teaching with such images has evolved over time.